ohdamnitsnikki/card_game/README.md

   style="display: block; margin: 0 auto; max-width: 350px">

 #### Buttons
-The three buttons are for the user guess, higher or lower and to start the game.
+The three buttons are for the users guesses, higher or lower and to start the game.

 <img
   src="assets/images/interact.PNG"